-I always buy the $45 card and I still often use up my data several days before the month is over.
-I absolutely hate it when they switch my phone to slow speed.
+I always buy the $35 card and I often use up my 10GB of data several days before the month is over.
+I absolutely hate it when they switch my phone to slower speed.

 I think he might be just trying to pull one over on me.
-Am I right or is there really an app I can download?
+Am I right or is there really an app that will do this?

 Rick’s answer: Erin, the short answer to your question is no. There are no legitimate apps that will override the data cap on your Straight Talk plan.

 There are third-party apps that claim to do this, but they don’t really work.
 What’s more, they typically plant malware on your phone!

 For those reasons they aren’t available in the official Google Play store.